Particular/docs.particular.net/transports/sqs/why-use-sqs.md

 AS can be configured to not terminate any EBS volumes when scaling down, however this leaves an orphaned volume, potentially with messages on it, with nothing processing them.
 Naturally this is a problem when there are SLAs to meet.

-To solve these problems, the guidance from Amazon is, very simply, "use SQS as the transport!".
-Using SQS as the transport will help get the most out of AWS and the Auto Scaling feature in particular.
+To solve these problems, the guidance from Amazon is to use SQL as the transport.
+This transport will help get the most out of AWS and the Auto Scaling feature.

 ## Importance of Auto Scaling

 Auto Scaling matters because it minimizes infrastructure costs and gives the system self-healing capabilities.

-Auto-scaling exists so that a system can scale up and down based on demand.
-When the demands on a system are high, e.g., there are many incoming web requests or many messages in a queue, auto scaling should automatically add more workers to keep up, and when that demand subsides, auto scaling should automatically terminate workers to minimize unused infrastructure and keep costs to a minimum.
-If configured well, Auto Scaling will give a system just enough processing power to cope with the load on it at any given time, for the lowest possible cost.
+Auto Scaling exists so that a system can scale up and down based on demand.
+When the demands on a system are high, e.g., there are many incoming web requests or many messages in a queue, auto scaling should automatically add more workers to keep up.
+When that demand subsides, auto scaling should automatically terminate workers to minimize unused infrastructure and keep costs to a minimum.
+If configured well, AS will give a system just enough processing power to cope with the load on it at any given time, for the lowest possible cost.

-Auto-scaling isn't just about scaling however.
+Auto Scaling isn't just about scaling however.
 Perhaps even more importantly, it gives a system the ability to recover from faults automatically - to heal itself.

-Auto-scaling periodically performs a customisable health check on each server in the group.
-If a server is "unhealthy", it is simply terminated.
+Auto Scaling periodically performs a customizable health check on each server in the group.
+If a server is "unhealthy", it is terminated.
 A brand new instance is then created to replace it.
-This mechanism gives a system the capability to automatically recover from pretty much any kind of fault that occurs in the servers.
+This mechanism gives a system the capability to automatically recover from most faults that occur in the servers.

-To put it simply, systems built on AWS that don't use Auto Scaling may cost a lot more to run, and they may not be as resilient as they could be.
+To put it simply, systems built on AWS that don't use AS may cost more to run, and they may not be as resilient as they could be.

 ## Comparing Infrastructure Costs With Other Message Brokers on AWS

 Deploying a message broker (e.g., RabbitMQ) on EC2 is a viable alternative to SQS.
 Comparing the costs of SQS with other message brokers deployed on EC2 is not straightforward: SQS is billed per API call whereas the EC2 instances running the message broker are billed per hour.

 To compare costs fairly, the message broker should have similar availability and durability characteristics as SQS.
 A hypothetical message broker for comparison purposes should be run on at least two EC2 instances, running 24*7, in separate Availability Zones, each with an EBS volume for durable storage of messages.
-The cost of running these instances can e calculated from the [AWS Pricing Calculator](https://calculator.s3.amazonaws.com/).
-For the sake of an example, consider two t2.micro instances that cost around $30 per month.
+The cost of running these instances can be calculated from the [AWS Pricing Calculator](https://calculator.s3.amazonaws.com/).
+For example, consider two t2.micro instances that cost around $30 per month.

 The cost of running the message broker can be compared to the how many SQS API calls can be made for the same cost.
 Continuing the above example, spending $30 per month on SQS allows for 75 million API calls per month.
 The throughput of the hypothetical message broker can then be measured to see if it can handle the same load as SQS with the same cost (for example, 75 million API calls per month).